Babi dynasty: History

-The Babi Tribe is a pashtun tribe which originates from eastern Afghanistan and western regions of Pakistan.
-Babi or Babai (Pashtun tribe) is son of Ghorghasht or Gharghashti.
+The Babai are a tribe of Pashtuns that originate in the Kalat region of the Zabul Province in southeastern Afghanistan.
+Babi or Babai are the mythical sons of Ghorghasht or Gharghashti.
 The first Babi is said to have entered Gujarat with Humayun.
-They claim to have come to India from Khorasan under the leadership of Usman Khan, a follower of Mughal emperor Humayun.
+They claim to have come to India from Khorasan under the leadership of Usman Khan, a follower of Humayun, the second Mughal emperor.
 Bahadur Khanji Babi, son of Usman Khan, migrated to India and entered service under the Mughals.
 The hereditary title (Tribe) of Babi was conferred to him in 1554 from Emperor Humayun, for "services against the Rana of Chittor".

-Sherkhanji Babi, founder of the Babi dynasty in 1654 joined the service of Prince Murad Baksh in Kathiawar, the Imperial Viceroy and son of Shah Jahan.
+Sher Khanji Babi, the founder of the Babi dynasty in 1654 joined the service of Prince Murad Baksh in Kathiawar, the Imperial Viceroy and son of Shah Jahan.
 In Mughal sources, the members of the Babi tribe are recognized as "Gujaratis", due to their regional "Gujarati" identity, intermarriage and assimilation to its culture, and reference to their clan was mainly mentioned as a community within the different Gujarati subgroups, for example Shujaat Khan Gujarati of Ahmedabad.
 Aurangzeb also writes in the Ruqa'at-i Alamgiri: "The 'Faujdarship' should be given to one of the Gujaratis: Safdar Khan-i Sani", referring to Safdar Khan of the Babi tribe.
 They largely identified with those who had lived for generations in the country or were converts.